8877 Facilities Manager

 7. Ensures that the work performance of employees in the area of responsibility and maintenance zones or sections as a whole meet University standards and expectations and by spot-checking work in the field, evaluating the quality of the work performed, and coordinating with the Assistant Director of Facilities Management, Maintenance, the Utilities Manager, the foremen, and the Administrative Coordinator to develop management tools to evaluate personnel and trade-related performance.

-8. Ensures that contracted mechanical services met specified results by inspecting the work performed and directing corrective action as necessary.
+8. Ensures that contracted mechanical services meet specified results by regularly meeting with the Projects Technician and/or inspecting the work performed and requesting or directing corrective action as appropriate.

-11. Assists the Assistant Director of Facilities Management, Maintenance in coordinating with the Design & Contraction Office to provide effective review of contract documents prior to award, interface throughout the construction phases to promote contract administration efficiency, followed by a thorough and complete transition of the facility to the Facilities Maintenance department.
+14. Assists the Assistant Director of Facilities Management, Maintenance in coordinating with Planning, Design & Construction to provide meaningful input during the design process, effective review of contract documents prior to award, interface throughout the construction phases to promote contract administration efficiency, followed by a thorough and complete transition of the facility to the Facilities Maintenance department.

-12. Helps to reduce the likelihood of a significant disruption of maintenance services (i.e., heating, cooling, electricity) provided to the University campus and assures around-the-clock responsiveness to mechanical failures or emergency situations by assisting the Assistant Director of Facilities Management, Maintenance to anticipate requirements for exceptional mechanical maintenance efforts, assisting in developing appropriate contingency plans to respond to those needs and other emergency conditions, assisting in the coordination of contracted services beyond the capabilities of the University to handle, remaining available for on-call technical support for emergency responses, and assisting with efforts to restore the University environment to normalcy.
+15. Helps to reduce the likelihood of a disruption of services (i.e., heating, cooling, electricity) provided to the University campus and assures around-the-clock responsiveness to failures or emergency situations by assisting the Assistant Director of Facilities Management, Maintenance to anticipate requirements for exceptional maintenance efforts, assisting in developing appropriate contingency plans to respond to those needs and other emergency conditions, assisting in the coordination of contracted services beyond the capabilities of the University to handle, remaining available for on-call technical support for emergency responses, and assisting with efforts to restore the University environment to normalcy.

 The Facilities Manager is supervised by the Assistant Director of Facilities Management, Maintenance, supervises the Maintenance Foremen (Academic, Residence Life, and Mt.
 Grove campus), and the Preventive Maintenance (PM) Coordinator, enforces University and departmental policies, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.